srinivasreddy/reddy/README.md

 ### Installation

 Currently, this package works for only ubuntu systems.
-Please go to ``tags`` section in this repo.
+Please go to [Releases](https://github.com/srinivasreddy/reddy/releases)  section in this repo.
 And download the version, mostly latest, you want.
 Then install it like,

 ```